-Strategies to Keep Birds off of Patio Furniture
+Strategies to Keep Birds Away

 In this article, I discuss three main strategies you can employ to keep birds off patio furniture:

-- Use scare tactics to scare away the birds;
+- Use scare tactics to scare away the birds.

 - Remove bird attractions from your home.

-First, I'd like to share my experience dealing with invasive starlings.
+First, I'd like to share my experience in dealing with invasive starlings.
 As I'm sharing my story and making recommendations based on my personal experience in keeping birds off patio furniture, this article is more conversational.

 The Starling Invasion: My Experience

-In the wild, we have a big population of black starlings, birds that are native to Asia, Europe, Africa, northern Australia and the three main groups of the tropical islands of the Pacific - Melanesia, Polynesia and Micronesia.
+In the wild, we have a big population of black starlings, birds that are native to Asia, Europe, Africa, northern Australia and the three main groups of the tropical islands of the Pacific; Melanesia, Polynesia, and Micronesia.

 As if in vengeance, the black starlings and the brown little grass birds would claim the houses as their habitat as soon as they are built.
 The black noisy starlings are very invasive.
 Their population is ever increasing and they are annoying in many ways.

 By the time I moved into the property, it looked old from the birds' droppings.
 Starling dropping is kind of purple and black, maybe as a result of their fruits and insects diet.
 If they aren't washed off quickly, they get stuck.
-The smell of their droppings can make one lose appetite.
+The smell of their droppings can make one lose their appetite.
 It's so yuck!
-The droppings also attracts flies and ants.
+The droppings also attract flies and ants.
 My water tank is also contaminated from their droppings on the roof.

 You are not alone.
 I understand how frustrating it can be trying to keep birds off your patio furniture and deck permanently.